Sanzee/Sequence-Models/README.md

 Pytorch 0.4
 # About Data Set
 Penn Tree Bank data set is not public.
 So i can not upload the dataset.
 However, I have added sample data in the data section.
-Given data was processed from Conll dataset.
+Given data was processed from Conll dataset for POS tagging.
+Note that, datasets are tab separeted.